Skip to content

 ![Stack after run with autoflip](../../../examples/figures/iccs_stack_autoflip-dark.png#only-dark){ loading=lazy }

-To further improve results, you can interactively update the picks and
+To further improve results, you can interactively update the picks,

 """